ilovehotcakes/ESP32-Yun/README.md

 ESP32 motorcover is an affordable, reliable, and user-friendly closed-loop wireless stepper motor controller that works with NEMA stepper motors and other bipolar stepper motors.

-Under active development.
+Under active development. **Warning:** although it's a beginner-friendly DIY project, it still requires some soldering and computer skills.
+Please follow the guide at your own risk.
+This project is being actively developed to further lower the barrier-to-entry.

-## Designs
+## Design
 In [**Home Assistant**](https://www.home-assistant.io/), a [**cover**](https://www.home-assistant.io/integrations/cover/) is a type of entity that could be a blind, shade, shutter, window, garage door, etc. A motorized cover provides the ability to control your covers through your choice of smarthome hub/system (HA, Google Home, Alexa, etc.) through iOS/Android apps, voice control, or automations.
 Please see the [[**Demo video**](https://user-images.githubusercontent.com/52260129/211658800-c67d9bb7-6f65-4ab0-a19c-eaa4f9b99e2e.mp4)] for example.

 ### **Features:**